microsoft/language-server-protocol/_specifications/lsp/3.18/language/completion.md

 	 * Specifies how fields from a completion item should be combined with those
 	 * from `completionList.itemDefaults`.
 	 *
-	 * In unspecified, all fields will be treated as ApplyKind.Replace.
+	 * If unspecified, all fields will be treated as ApplyKind.Replace.
 	 *
 	 * If a field's value is ApplyKind.Replace, the value from a completion item
 	 * (if provided and not `null`) will always be used instead of the value